Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to NASA, on January 8, 2014, a meteorite named IM1 lit up the sky near Manus Island, off the coast of Papua New Guinea.

-At the time, scientists thought the meteorite might have left behind debris in the South Pacific Ocean that, if recovered, could reveal more about the rocky object’s origins.
+At the time, scientists thought the meteorite might have left behind debris in the South Pacific Ocean.
+If recovered, it could reveal more about the origin of the rocky object.

 So last summer, astrophysicist and alien hunter Avi Loeb and his colleagues set out on an expedition to search for traces of the meteorite.